Note to Self on

 might improve or destroy personal, local, or global lives and livelihoods such

 as weather, economics, entertainment, disease, crime, or war.
-Predictions are
+Predictions are most

-that may help you, your neighbors, and everyone improve their happiness.
+may help you, your neighbors, and everyone improve their happiness.

 4. List the options